LeftySolara/knowledge/programming/languages/c++/iterators.md

 Istream iterators are a type of input iterator.
 They let you read from an input stream.

+### Forward Iterators

+Forward iterators combine the properties of input and output operators.
+They are used for both reading and writing, along with saving and reusing data.

+Note that if a forward iterator is used for saving data, that iterator is only valid while the container is not modified.
+Reading from the iterator after modification results in undefined behavior.

+### Bidirectional Iterators

+Bidirectional iterators can use all forward iterator operations, plus the `--` operator to decrement.

+### Random Access Iterators

+Random access iterators are the most powerful type of iterator.
+They can use all operations from bidirectional iterators, perform standard pointer arithmetic (`iter + n`, `iter - n`, etc.), and can use all comparison operators.

 ## Links
 [Northwestern University - C++ Iterators](https://users.cs.northwestern.edu/~riesbeck/programming/c++/stl-iterators.html)
 [Geeksforgeeks - Introduction to Iterators in C++](https://www.geeksforgeeks.org/introduction-iterators-c/)